{1}

 Stanford University School of Medicine has received and has used undesignated program funding from Pfizer, Inc. to facilitate the development of innovative CME activities designed to enhance physician competence and performance and to implement advanced technology.
 A portion of this funding supports this activity.

-INSTRUCTIONS: Click "Launch Website" to begin this course on edX.org.
-At the end of the course with successful completion, an evaluation and claim credit url link will be provided to you to access the Stanford Center for Continuing Medical Education MY CE Portal with more detailed instructions.
+INSTRUCTIONS: Click "Launch Website" to enroll on our external learning management system (LMS).
+With successful completion at the end of the course, an evaluation and claim credit url link will be provided to you to access the Stanford CME MY CE Portal with more detailed instructions.

 Launch Website